Accounting in Everyday Life

 Filing Your Income Tax Doesn't Have to Be Painful

 Filing your federal income tax doesn't have to be painful.
-The IRS has downloadable free tax preparation software for tax filers who have an adjusted gross income of $57,000 or less.
-How to you know what your adjusted gross income will be?
-Hey, what is adjusted gross income?
+The IRS offers free tax preparation software for 2024 tax filers with an adjusted gross income of $79,000 or less.

 Adjusted Gross Income Credits: